wpickeral/FindAndGo/README.md

 That's it!
 You can now confidently head to the Kroger store and easily locate your desired product using the aisle information provided by FindAndGo.

-Feedback and Support
+## Feedback and Support
-We value your feedback and strive to continuously improve FindAndGo.
 If you encounter any issues or have suggestions for enhancements, please open an issue on our GitHub repository here.

 Thank you for using FindAndGo! 🛒